zenhob/tender_import_scripts/README.md

 produce a script for importing from a new service, please [open a Tender discussion](https://help.tenderapp.com/discussions/suggestions#new_topic_form) or send a pull request to let us know.

+## Installation

+This toolset can be installed as a Ruby gem:

+    $ gem install tender_import

+## Command-line

+The only command-line tool included is zendesk2tender:

+    $ zendesk2tender --help

+## API

+There is also an API for building Tender import archives with Ruby.

+See lib/tender_import/archive.rb for an example of API usage.